-Figure 137 Comparison between in situ and top-3 blended chlorophyll-a derived from MERIS.
+Figure 138 Comparison between in situ and top-3 blended chlorophyll-a derived from MERIS.

 6.4.1.3.
-Validation of Total Suspended Matter products
+Total Suspended Matter from MERIS

-The performance of individual TSM algorithms is shown in Figure 138, comparing in situ TSM measurements to those retrieved from MERIS matchup data.
+The performance of individual TSM algorithms is shown in Figure 139, comparing in situ TSM measurements to those retrieved from MERIS matchup data.
 A general underestimation at the high TSM section was observed for all of the three algorithms.
 The slope of the regression line (expressed in linear scaling) for the Zhang algorithm approached unity with an intercept of -0.296 g m-3 suggesting systematic underestimation.
 The Vantrepotte algorithm showed the lowest NRMS (58%) among the three algorithms, although the lowest R2 (0.29) was also returned by this algorithm indicating it lacks broad sensitivity.
 The Binding algorithm showed the highest R2 of 0.65 and with the largest NRMS of 65%.
 The Binding algorithm shows no decrease in sensitivity with increasing concentrations, despite the increasing bias.
 These results suggest that a re-tuning of the Zhang and Binding algorithms from the original analysis carried out in the GloboLakes project would likely improve overall performance.

-Figure 138 Comparison between in situ and retrieved TSM using the (a) Zhang, (b) Vantrepotte, and (c) Binding algorithms.
+Figure 139 Comparison between in situ and retrieved TSM using the (a) Zhang, (b) Vantrepotte, and (c) Binding algorithms.

-Agreement between the in situ and satellite retrieved TSM slightly improved with algorithm blending by OWT membership (Figure 139).
-Negative bias at the high TSM values is significant and confirms that re-turning of the algorithms, particularly the Binding algorithm, will likely improve the results.
-At present, the R2 is 0.61 with NRMS = 54%.
+Agreement between the in situ and satellite retrieved TSM slightly improved with algorithm blending by OWT membership (Figure 140).
+Negative bias at the high TSM values is significant and confirms that additional algorithm candidates or re-tuning are needed.
+At present, the R^2 is 0.61 with NRMS = 54%.

-Figure 139 Comparison between in situ and top-3 blended TSM
+Figure 140 Comparison between in situ and top-3 blended TSM